-Earwax (cerumen) may block the ear canal.
-Even large amounts of earwax often cause no symptoms.
-Symptoms can range from itching to a loss of hearing.
-A doctor may gently remove the earwax with an earwax curette, an instrument with a loop at the end, or a vacuum device.
-This method is quicker, safer, and more comfortable for a person than the use of water (irrigation).
+To remove earwax, the doctor may use an earwax curette, an instrument with a loop at the end, or a suction device.
+These methods are quicker, safer, and more comfortable for a person than the use of water (irrigation).
 Irrigation is sometimes done and may be combined with an agent to soften the ear wax.
-Irrigation is definitely not used if a person has or has had a perforated eardrum because water can enter the middle ear (air containing space on the other side of the eardrum) and cause a middle ear infection.
+Irrigation is definitely not used if a person has or has had a perforated eardrum (hole in the eardrum) because water can enter the middle ear (air containing space on the other side of the eardrum) and cause a middle ear infection.
 Similarly, irrigation is not used if there is any discharge from the ear, because the discharge may be coming from a perforated eardrum.
 Discharge from the ear is most safely removed with a small suction device and a microscope.
 Irrigation is also not used in people with diabetes mellitus, any disorder that weakens a person's immune system, prior radiation therapy to the head and neck, certain ear canal abnormalities, and people on blood thinning drugs.

-Certain solvents (such as hydrogen peroxide, docusate stool softeners, or mineral oil) help soften earwax before the doctor attempts to remove it.
+Certain solvents (such as hydrogen peroxide, glycerin, or mineral oil) help soften earwax before the doctor attempts to remove it.
 These solvents cannot be used long-term, however, because they may cause skin irritation or allergic reactions in the ear canal.
-People should not attempt removal at home with cotton swabs, bobby pins, pencils, or any other implements.
+People should not attempt to remove earwax at home with cotton swabs, bobby pins, pencils, ear candles, or any other items.
 Such attempts usually just pack the earwax deeper into the canal and can damage the eardrum.
 Some people require routine cleaning by a doctor because their ear canal is narrow, their earwax is sticky or thick, or they have a chronic skin condition in the ear canal.

 Insects, particularly cockroaches, may also block the ear canal.
-To kill the insect, a doctor fills the canal with mineral oil or thickened lidocaine, a numbing agent.
-This measure also provides immediate pain relief.
-After several minutes, the insect dies, enabling the doctor to remove the insect.
+To kill the insect, the doctor fills the ear canal with mineral oil or thickened lidocaine (a numbing agent) that provides immediate pain relief.
+After several minutes, the insect dies, enabling the doctor to remove it.

 Generic NameSelect Brand Names